 Cacao is the fruit of the Theobroma Cacao tree.
 Theobroma means ‘Food of the Gods’.
 The cacao beans (technically these are the seeds) are packed with healthy nutrition and interesting compounds.
-When the fruits are harvested, the seeds are fermented and dried.
+When the fruits are harvested, the beans are fermented and dried.

 Traditionally the dried cacao beans are lightly toasted and the husks/shells are removed for a clean product.
 When these beans are ground, the cacao butter releases from the cells and it becomes a liquid mass that is called cacao paste.
 The cacao paste can melt and dissolve into your drink (which beans or nibs cannot).

 Cacao powder is made by separating the cacao butter under high hydraulic pressure.
 The cacao butter is a valuable product, often used in skin care and chocolate.
 The remains are pulverized into cacao powder.
 This is often treated with an alkaline solution to neutralize its acidity which makes it easier to dissolve or to bake with.
-A pretty intensive process.
+A pretty intens process.
 This is why we use minimally processed 100% cacao paste which has all the natural ingredients in it, nothing is added and nothing extracted.

->> The natural combination in cacao (including the cacao butter!) has high nutritional value and enables your body to uptake the active components.
+>> The natural combination in cacao (including the cacao butter!) has high nutritional value and enables your body to uptake the active components better.
 This is why we leave the cacao intact as a whole food source so you can enjoy all its benefits in a pure form.

-Yes, all our cacao is ceremonial grade quality, grown on small natural farms.
+All our cacao is ceremonial grade quality, grown on small natural farms.
 We personally visit the farms to directly source special quality cacao.
 Important to us are the people involved and that the cacao is grown in a natural organic way.
 This makes a unique 100% pure cacao without any additives or sugar.

 We do not always mention that our cacao is ceremonial grade because we want to show how you can use this quality cacao in daily life in your own rituals or enjoy the benefits as a casual drink.